The Weirdest Law in Every State

 You may not impersonate a member of the clergy.
 Such a misdemeanor could result in actual jail time, and/or a fine of up to $500.

-The internet is very excited about all Alaska’s weird moose laws, like the supposed illegality of giving a moose a beer or the aforementioned law against shoving one out of an airplane.
+The internet is very excited about all Alaska’s weird moose laws, like the supposed illegality of giving a moose a beer.
 Unfortunately, those are all old and/or fake, but here’s one that’s still moose-adjacent: If you kill a moose (or any big game animal) no matter the circumstances, you gotta at least try to salvage the meat so people can eat it.
 Hope you know how to do that.

 Want to feed garbage to a pig?
 You’ll need a permit.
 You can, thankfully, feed your own household garbage to your own pigs without the permit.

 Look, you can have as many frogs for as many frog-jumping contests as you want.
 But if any of them die, you may not eat them.
-Go to Alaska if you want to do that shit.
+Go to Oregon if you want to pull that shit.

 In Boulder, you are not permitted to roll (or “throw, or otherwise move”) any boulders on any public property.
 Let the Boulder boulders be.

 No silly string in Southington unless it’s in the privacy of your home.
-It was apparently quite some journey to get this on the books back in the day, so respect the law even if you probably wouldn’t be, like, prosecuted for violating it.
+It was apparently quite some journey to get this on the books back in the day, so respect the law and keep your silliness behind closed doors.

-In Fenwick Island (a town, not technically an island) you can’t tailgate or otherwise picnic around your car between midnight and 6am.
+In Fenwick Island (a town, not technically an island) you can’t tailgate or otherwise picnic around your car between midnight and 6 am.
+Big bummer for Dover's late-night minor-league baseball league, but we're sure this one's pretty easy to abide by for everybody else.

 Staying on a boat during your time in Georgia?
 Not for more than 30 days you’re not.
-You can file for an extension, but it might be simpler to just make other arrangements, such as moving on to another state.
+You can file for an extension, but it might be simpler to just make other arrangements, such as moving on to another state or just drifting to international waters.

 A popular weird law for Hawaii was that you could only have one drink in front of you at a time.
 That one’s actually been repealed, but the law prohibiting you from drinking on the beach still stands.
 And no, you’re not the first person to think you can get around this by scooting forward a few feet so as to be technically drinking in the ocean.

-OK, contrary to popular belief, it is not illegal to throw snowballs in Rexburg.
-It is, however, illegal to throw snowballs in such a manner as to really fuck up the person or property at which you are aiming the snowballs.
+Contrary to popular belief, it is not illegal to throw snowballs in Rexburg.
+It is, however, illegal to throw snowballs in such a manner as to really fuck up the person or property.

 Plan your naps carefully in Illinois, lest you fall asleep in a cheese shop and break the law whilst not even being awake to remember it.